-Upload a letter of support from the head administrator of the applicant institution.
+Upload a letter of support from the head administrator(s) of the applicant institution(s).
 Max.
 10 MB, .pdf format only Final round only.

 Upload one letter of support from the head administrator of each applicant institution, including partnering institutions.
 The letter(s) should express the institution's commitment to undertake the proposed project and explain how it advances the institution's mission.
-These should be included with the primary institutional letter of support in a single file in PDF format.
+Letters from head administrators at partnering institutions should be included with the primary institutional letter of support in a single file in PDF format.